MediaLab@FAU Receives $100,000 Grant

 “MediaLab has allowed me to gain real-world experience as a journalist while still in school,” said Sage West, an FAU senior and MediaLab@FAU writer of multiple stories published in professional media outlets as part of the project.
 “We get the opportunity to meet with experienced journalists, cover real stories and work closely with our professor and peers.
 It has definitely been one of my most valuable college experiences.”

 Press Forward is investing more than $500 million in local newsrooms, with the aim of closing gaps in journalism coverage, advancing public policies that expand access to local news, and scaling the infrastructure that the sector needs to thrive.
-When it launched just over a year ago, a coalition of 22 funders came together to pledge more than $500 million to revitalize local news.
-Now, there are 62 funders in the coalition, including local partners such as the Miami Foundation.
+When it launched just over a year ago, a coalition of 22 funders led by the MacArthur Foundation and Knight Foundation came together to pledge more than $500 million to revitalize local news.
+Now, there are 62 funders in the coalition, operating under the fiscal sponsorship of the Miami Foundation.

 MediaLab will host an event marking its one-year anniversary near the end of October to celebrate its year of success.